Renovamen/StockBot/README.md

 ## How to run

-Just download and run it in jupyter notebook.
+Just download the project and run it in jupyter notebook.